vjrj/font-kune-polymer-icons/README.md

-Font Kune as a Polymer/core-iconset-svg component
+Font Kune as a Polymer/core-iconset-svg component.
+More info in the [documentation page](https://vjrj.github.io/font-kune-polymer-icons/components/font-kune-polymer-icons/).

 # Set Up